-Real estate professionals: It pays to stay in touch with past clients, future clients, and your sphere of influence…
+Real estate professionals: Keeping in touch with past clients, future clients, and your sphere of influence pays off in new business…

 You know it’s important to remain “top of mind” with all those folks.